jtbennett/create-ts-project/README.md

 `tsp` -- the `ts-project-scripts` CLI -- was installed as a devDependency when you ran the create command above.

-`tsp` is used to add packages, which is really just copying a template into the `packages` folder.
+`tsp` is used to create packages, which is really just copying a template into the `packages` folder.
 More importantly, it is used to manage references (dependencies) between packages.
 It updates the various config files so all the tools work as intended.

 A "package" can be a web server, a command-line tool, a standalone library -- pretty much anything written in TypeScript that has a `package.json` file and a `tsconfig.json` file.